Amaurobius genus, a part of the tangled nest spider family, has a wide range, spreading across Europe, Asia, and the United States.

 There is not enough data on how spiderlings survive but most of them disperse to be on their own in a month’s time after hatching.

-Most spiders of this genus like the lace-webbed spider (Amaurobius similis) are infamous for their painful bites particularly if provoked.
-However, their venom is not known to cause any serious medical problems.
+While Amaurobius spiders can bite if threatened, they are generally not aggressive towards humans, and their venom isn’t considered dangerous to us.
+Most spiders of this genus like the lace-webbed spider are infamous for their painful bites particularly if provoked.

 Distribution | Germany, Switzerland, Greece, Italy, Turkey, Libya, China, Spain, Argentina, Micronesia, France, Italy, and USA |